trazomssome/PathPlanner2/docs/path_editor_spec.md

 ## English

 ### 1. Drawing Tool Behaviour
 - **Coordinate unit**: Values are stored in millimetres with precision up to three decimal places.
-A pixels-per-millimetre ratio can be configured to map the canvas to physical units.
+A millimetres-per-pixel ratio can be configured to map the canvas to physical units.
 - **Image & Z-order**: Points and lines are rendered above the reference image.
 Global opacity is controlled at the recipe level, and selected elements are highlighted with a distinct colour.
 - **Mode-based input**: Buttons switch between Move, Line, and Point modes.
 In Line mode, left-click adds vertices and right-click finishes the active polyline.
 In Point mode, each left-click creates an independent point element.
 - **Drag editing**: With Move mode active, vertices and standalone points can be dragged to new positions.
 Coordinates are allowed to extend beyond the image bounds.